Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 # GUIDE FOR TEAM MEMBERS

 ## Overview
 This project uses a  Bank churn Kaggle dataset stored in **Google Drive** for easy access by all team members.
-We will work collaboratively using **Google Colab** notebooks, ensuring everyone can load and analyze the dataset without downloading it locally.
+We will work collaboratively using **Google Colab** notebook.

 ## HOW TO USE THIS GITHUB REPOSITORY AS A TEAM

 Open google colab https://colab.google/

 Open  a new notebook

 Inside the first colab code cell Run:
 ```sh
 !apt install git